pierreca/SparkLedMatrix/README.md

 The current rendering routine is column-based, which means we calculate and render columns one by one. this is based of the LedControl library implementation but it's very inefficient since each column takes 8 SPI messages to transfer (one for each LED).
 Switching to a line-based rendering algorithm would require only one SPI message per line, which means we'd render a full LED matrix in 8 messages instead of 64.

 ### Case design
 I wanted to do something simple with OpenBeam aluminium extrusions, but the form-factor doesn't allow for use of their regular L-brackets.
 Instead, I'm laser-cutting acrylic plates (black on the sides, dark transparent grey in front).
+The current version doesn't account for material lost during laser-cutting (meaning the edges are not perfectly aligned, there's a 0.5 millimeters error) and does not include mounting holes on the inside plate and power-supply cable hole at the back (I manually drilled those).

 ## Pictures
 ![Current prototype](/pictures/currentproto.jpg)